 where~$\Phi_{n}(q)$ is the purging transformation for the~$n$-th tree of stars, where~$n=1,\cdots,N$.
 It has the following format:

-where~$f_{n,i}(q)$ is the purging transformation for the~$i$-th leaf obstacle in the~$n$-th tree,~for~$i=1,\cdots,d_n$.
-Specifically, such purging transformation~$f_{n,i}(q)$ is constructed by the ray scaling process to purge the leaf obstacle to its parent as shown in Fig~\ref{fig:scaling}.
+where~$f_{n,i}(q)$ is the purging transformation for the~$i$-th leaf obstacle in the~$n$-th tree for~$i=1,\cdots,d_n$, which is constructed by the ray-scaling process to purge the leaf obstacle into its parent as shown in Fig~\ref{fig:scaling}.
 Due to the specific representation of the squircle, the length of rays from the common center~$p_i$ to the boundary of the parent obstacle~$\mathcal{O}_{i^{\star}}$, is calculated by:

 where $\hat{q}=\frac{q-p_i}{\|q-p_i\|}$ is the normalized vector of $q - p_i$; $\rho_{sc}(\cdot)$ is the length of the rays for unit squircle drived from~\eqref{eq:squircle}; and $\Tilde{\mathbf{A}}_{i^{\star}}\in \mathbb{R}^{2 \times 2}$ is a piecewise scaling matrix tailored for the parent squircle which is diagonal with the following entries: